ctslater/ZtfIngest/README.md

 2. Crossmatch inside of each zone.
 This is performed by the "crossmatch" task in ztf-ingest.jar.
 The SQL statement this task runs is:

-   This task also maps over each partition and performs deduplication of the crossmatches inside of each zone.

    ```
    SELECT ztf.zone, ztf.matchid as id1, ztf.ra as ra1, ztf.dec as dec1,
           ztf2.matchid as id2,ztf2.ra as ra2, ztf2.dec as dec2